kgwhitaker/dji-phone-mount/README.md

 ## Printing the Mount and Assembly

 1. Print the mount base.
 I used PETG and the "strength" settings in the slicer (25% infill with 6 perimeters).
+I enabled supports for the bottom inset for the bolts that hold the Quadlock base.
 2. Attach the _Concealed Small Base_ to the printed part using two bolts.

 ![Printed Mount Base](images/mount-base.jpeg)